Distribyte/Samples/README.md

 The Bot Starter Kit is a starter kit for building a chat bot that works with Slack.

 The starter kit is written as a base for starting with a very simple working bot.
 With this starter kit, you can easily start writing your bot's business logic using simple, stateful C#.
 It requires no knowledge of underlying services, nor does it impose any architecture limitations on how to design your logic.

+## Glitter
+Glitter is a twitter-like clone web application.
+User's each have a feed they can post to, and they can follow other users to have those users' posts appear on their feed as well.

+The sample demonstrates long-polling for immediate notifications and is self-contained (other than static resources such as images and css files served from the web).